 To put it another way - PIT runs your unit tests against automatically modified versions of your application code.
 When the application code changes, it should produce different results and cause the unit tests to fail.
 If a unit test does not fail in this situation, it may indicate an issue with the test suite.

 Traditional test coverage (i.e line, statement, branch etc) measures only which code is executed by your tests.
 It does not check that your tests are actually able to detect faults in the executed code.
-It is therefore only able to identify code the is definitely not tested.
+It is therefore only able to identify code that is definitely not tested.

 The most extreme example of the problem are tests with no assertions.
 Fortunately these are uncommon in most code bases.
 Much more common is code that is only partially tested by its suite.
 A suite that only partially tests code can still execute all its branches (examples).